dscleadcity/cloud-study-jam-2019/README.md

 Want to get started on the Google Cloud, but don't know where to begin?
 Join us for our Cloud Study Jam!
 This event will be taking place on **March 15th** 2019.

 Get official Google training, a $55+ value, free of charge.
 Together we'll work through 4 Google Cloud labs.
-You will get hands-on experience with the cloud console, Kubernetes and Machine Learning.
+You will get hands-on experience with the cloud console, Kubernetes as well as other interesting technologies.

 Then after the meetup, you will have free access to 3 more labs you can finish at home.
 Complete all 7 labs and earn a Google-hosted badge for your online profile.